kcoopermiller/chatgpt-mal-plugin/README.md

 heroku ps:scale web=1
 ```

-7. Once the app is deployed, navigate to the [ChatGPT](https://chat.openai.com/) Plugin store (if you don't have access, [join the waitlist](https://openai.com/waitlist/plugins))
+7. Once the app is deployed, navigate to the [ChatGPT](https://chat.openai.com/) Plugin store
 8. Select "Develop your own plugin"
 9. Enter the domain where your plugin is hosted (ex: `https://my-plugin.herokuapp.com`)
 10. Enter the OAuth client ID and client secret you received from MyAnimeList.